ztellman/lamina/README.markdown

-An event is a value that we don't yet have, a value which is unrealized.
-Lamina contains a rich set of operators for dealing with unrealized values, both individually and collectively.

-Individual events are represented by async-results.
-If you're new to Lamina, you should start by [reading about them](https://github.com/ztellman/lamina/wiki/Introduction).
+An event is a value that we don't yet have.
+Lamina contains a rich set of operators for dealing with these unrealized values, both individually and collectively.
+If you're new to Lamina, you should start by reading about [how it deals with individual events](https://github.com/ztellman/lamina/wiki/Introduction).

-Streams of events are represented by channels.
-They are used in [Aleph](https://github.com/ztellman/aleph) to model network communication over a variety of protocols.
+Streams of events are represented by channels, which are used in [Aleph](https://github.com/ztellman/aleph) to model network communication over a variety of protocols.
 Much like Clojure's sequences, we can apply transforms to all events that pass through the channel:

 ```clj
 > (use 'lamina.core)